 Content traditionally used for marketing teams that can be leveraged for sales teams

 Content comes in a variety of forms and channels and often overlap.
 Here are examples of content that typically align with marketing objectives and are documented in a communications plan:

 Brand awareness objectives are supported by content that introduces your brand to your target audience.
-This content may provide an overview of your brand’s primary mission, vision and values as well as your products or services and areas of expertise.
-These may include:
+This content may provide an overview of your brand’s primary mission,

 - Direct marketing content (mailers, emails, etc.)